westonstearns/for_loop_intro/chapter1.md

 Follow the inctructions to count the different outcome types and then calculate the three proportions.

 *** =instructions
-- Use thee the number of wars in the simulated games.
+- Complete the code to count the number of wars in the simulated games.
-- Calculate the proprotion of wins by Sally.
+- Complete the code to count the number of wins by Sally and print the proprotion of wins by Sally.
+To complete the code fill the `___` with the expresion `Sally_wins`.
-- Calculate the proprotion of wins by Timmy.
+- Complete the code to count the number of wins by Timmy and print the proprotion of wins by Timmy.To complete the code fill the `___` with the expresion `Timmy_wins`.
-- Calculate the proportion of wars.
+- Complete the code and print the proportion of wars.

 *** =hint